hafees2003/PRNU-for-source-camera-identification-and-tampering-localization/README.md

-Image Forensics Project: Tampering Localization & Source Camera Identification This project integrates two essential computer vision techniques in digital forensics:
+Image Forensics Project: Tampering Localization & Source Camera Identification.
+This project integrates two essential computer vision techniques in digital forensics:

 Tampering Localization: Detecting and segmenting manipulated regions in an image using a ConvNeXt-based segmentation model.